 Gameplay: Well optimized, but not perfect

-Because optics alone don't make a game, the gameplay has also been designed.
-However, it has been far less effective at making improvements.
+Because optics alone do not make a game, a hand has also been made on the gameplay.
+Here, however, they have been far less effective in making improvements.
 There are still weaknesses, especially in Mass Effect 1.
-This becomes noticeable during the fights: they feel rounder than in the original, but are still far from the quality of the two successors.
-In hectic situations it becomes clear that even the “remastered battles” cannot be mastered particularly intuitively.
-Sometimes it is a cramp to use the skills of the hero and his squad members - here and there it is still uncomfortable.
-Nevertheless: the progress is noticeable.
-At least a bit rounder and smoother you get through the combat passages.
+This becomes noticeable in the fights: they feel rounder than in the original, but are still far from the quality of the two successors.
+In hectic situations, it becomes clear that even the "remastered battles" cannot be mastered particularly intuitively.
+At times it's a struggle to use the skills of the hero and his squadmates - it's still choppy here and there.
+Nonetheless, progress is noticeable.
+At least you get through the combat passages a little rounder and smoother.

-The next pitfall is then the UI, in those situations that are now often referred to as the “quality of life”.
-Miserably long scrolling through menus or awkward access to the map are two examples of factors that could have been improved.
-Some save points are also unfavorable and it is not uncommon for you to lose many minutes of progress if you should blow the virtual light out of the player in the fights.
-Because Mass Effect 1 has been completely improved, but is still that classic from 2007, the remaster impressively shows what the developers did back then: the game is a hit, then as now.
+The next pitfall is then the UI, in those situations that today are often referred to as "quality of life".
+Miserably long scrolling through menus or the cumbersome access to the map are two examples of factors that could have been improved.
+Some save points are also unfavorable and you often lose many minutes of progress if the player's virtual light is blown out in the fights.
+Because Mass Effect 1 has been completely improved, but is still the classic from 2007, the remaster impressively shows what the developers did back then: the game is a hit, then and now.

 The debut set trends that were successfully continued with Mass Effect 2 and Mass Effect 3.
 The two successors then had a significantly higher level of quality, and the adjustments to the second and third series offshoots in the Mass Effect: Legendary Edition are correspondingly superficial.
 Here and there the developers worked on balancing, but on the whole optimized rather than deeply changed.
 It wasn't necessary anyway: Both parts played brilliantly, and the remaster is no different.